THE WINDOWS WITH SEATS

 ENG

 On the second floor, as on the first, on the south-west side, there is a window with side seats.
-These are valuable features, typical of castles and fortresses, tower houses and fortified houses, and not of simple rural buildings, recalling the architectural wealth of Malavilla and the patron who undoubtedly financed its construction.
+These are valuable elements (typical of castles and fortresses, tower houses and fortified houses, and not of simple rural buildings) that remind us of the architectural richness of Malavilla and of the client who certainly financed its construction.